 Cultural practices can help reduce garlic worm populations.
 Here are some methods to use:

 - Plant resistant varieties.
-These are less likely to be affected by garlic worms.
+These are less likely to be affected by garlic worms and other pests.

-- Rotate crops with non-host plants.
+- Rotate crops with non-host plants or use companion planting.
 This interrupts garlic worms’ life cycles and reduces their numbers.

 - Remove and destroy infested plant debris.
-Clean tools and equipment after use.
+Clean tools and equipment after use to prevent spreading mites and other pests.

-- Apply organic mulch around garlic plants.
-This creates a barrier against garlic worms.
+- Apply organic mulch or garlic powder around garlic plants.
+This creates a barrier against garlic worms and other insects.

 - Practice proper irrigation.
-Garlic worms like moist conditions, so use drip irrigation or soaker hoses to reduce moisture.
+Garlic worms like moist conditions, so use drip irrigation or soaker hoses to reduce moisture and prevent infestations.

 - Encourage natural predators.
-Birds and beneficial insects like nematodes, ladybugs or lacewings can help control the population.
+Birds and beneficial insects like nematodes, ladybugs, lacewings, and even cats or dogs can help control the population.

 Using these cultural practices will help decrease garlic worm populations.
 Keep an eye out for signs of infestation.

 Good soil conditions also make plants more resilient against pests.
-Fertilize and maintain pH levels.
+Fertilize, maintain pH levels, and incorporate garlic or garlic spray as a deterrent.

 Using physical barriers to protect garlic plants

-A small village farmer had a success story to share about using physical barriers to protect her garlic crop from pesky rabbits.
-She set up mesh netting around each bed of garlic plants, resulting in an impenetrable fortress.
-Her diligence paid off with a bountiful harvest with minimal losses, proving physical barriers can safeguard garlic plants.
+A small village farmer had a success story to share about using physical barriers to protect her garlic crop from pesky rabbits and deer.
+She set up mesh netting around each bed of garlic plants, resulting in an impenetrable fortress against animals like rabbits, deer, and other pests.
+Her diligence paid off with a bountiful harvest with minimal losses, proving physical barriers, combined with natural methods like garlic spray, can safeguard garlic plants.

 Here’s a 5-step guide to implementing this technique: